Annealing in vacuum

 - clean surfaces of parts after heat treatment, no washing of parts necessary

-The most popular annealing processes are the following:
+The most popular annealing processes are:

 Stress-relief annealing is performed at temperatures about 650°C aiming to reduce the inner stress of the components.
 These residual stresses are caused by prior process steps such as casting and green machining operations.